lagom/lagom/docs/manual/java/releases/Migration14.md

 If you are using Lagom's Persistence API with a relational database, you will need to add an index to your journal table.

 The relational database support is based on the [`akka-persistence-jdbc`](https://github.com/dnvriend/akka-persistence-jdbc) plugin.
-This plugin was updated to version 3.1.0, which includes an important [bug fix](https://github.com/dnvriend/akka-persistence-jdbc/issues/96) that requires a new column index.
+This plugin was updated to version 3.1.0, which includes an important [bug fix](https://github.com/dnvriend/akka-persistence-jdbc/issues/96) that requires a new column index and a change to the primary key.
 If you do not update your database schema, it will result in degraded performance when querying events.

 Below you will find the index creation statement for each supported database.